Taxing Africa: Coercion, Reform and Development

-Ngozi Okonjo Iweala, former Managing Director of the World Bank, and Former Finance Minister for Nigeria
+Ngozi Okonjo Iweala, Director General of the World Trade Organization

 ‘Taxation remains at the heart of the expression of sovereignty.
 Too many post-colonial states have ignored this function and consequently lost the ability to shape policy.
 Taxing Africa refocuses the debate, one as much about the quality of democracy as it is about the rates of taxation.’

 Trevor Manuel, former Minister of Finance for South Africa

 ‘A manifesto on how Africa can diminish its reliance on aid and fund its own development.
 Policy makers and development practitioners will find in this book a combination of powerful advocacy and a new way forward.’

 Donald Kaberuka, former President of the African Development Bank

 ‘The authors apply their extensive practical experience and analytical acumen to provide a level-headed and accessible account of the key tax challenges (and opportunities) that the continent faces — as well as suggesting ways ahead.’

 Michael Keen, Deputy Director of the IMF’s Fiscal Affairs Department

 ‘Examines a highly important and timely issue which features high on the agenda of policy makers.
 The book will generate substantial interest and attention among policy makers, analysts and civil society organizations.’